 Over 60,000 children live in consistent poverty with many not eating dinner regularly.
-Meal packs, food banks and penny dinners fill this void for many on a daily basis, with a growing need reported since the start of the pandemic.
+Meal packs, food banks and penny dinners fill this void on a daily basis.
 However, this food is mostly provided by charities, volunteers and community organisations.

 Food quality impacts health but a healthy food basket can cost up to one third of take home pay in low income households, according to research by safefood published in 2020.

-Reliance on cheaper processed food can also impact those who rely on food banks, according to researchers in the UK who found some may suffer nutritional deficiency as much of the donated food is processed rather than fresh.
+Reliance on cheaper processed food can also impact those who rely on food banks, according to researchers in the UK who found some may suffer nutritional deficiency given that much of the donated food is processed rather than fresh.

 So what exactly is the State doing to stem the rise of food poverty, especially in light of the cost of living crisis?

 HELP US INVESTIGATE

 We want to investigate how reliant the charities, volunteers and community organisations who provide food on a daily basis are on food and funding donations for their survival.

-We will examine what is being done about food poverty by the Government, especially in light of the worsening situation since Covid-19.
+We will examine what is being done about food poverty by the Government in light of the cost of living crisis.

-Finally, the prevalence of undernourishment in Ireland is 2.5% so we want to look into the types of food available in food banks and other food providers in Ireland, to find out if similar issues to the UK occur here.
+Finally, the prevalence of undernourishment in Ireland is 2.5% so we want to look into the types of food available at food providers in Ireland to find out if similar issues occur here as in the UK.